 Faculty members often talk with students who are concerned about their academic performance.
 You should be aware, though, that our office has professional staff members who work with students on developing effective study skills, habits, and strategies.
 Consider referring students who you identify as needing additional academic assistance.

 Because regular class attendance is crucial to academic success, we encourage you to notify us, as well as the student, any time a student has missed one too many classes.
 When we receive your notice, we initiate a procedure to locate the student within 24 hours to discuss what their academic or personal issues may be.
-Our office can assist students experiencing unexpected or difficult circumstances by providing both direct support--study skills assistance and disability services--as well as referrals to other appropriate resources, like their academic advisor, the Counseling Center, the Health Center, and Career Services.
+Our office can assist students experiencing unexpected or difficult circumstances by providing both direct support--study skills assistance and accessibility services--as well as referrals to other appropriate resources, like their academic advisor, the Counseling Center, the Health Center, and Career Services.

-According to the Student Handbook the definition of disruptive behavior is "conduct which obstructs or disrupts a normal function."
+According to the Student Handbook, the definition of disruptive behavior is "conduct which obstructs or disrupts a normal function."
 If a student is disrupting your class to the point that you find it difficult to teach or students are finding it difficult to learn, then disruptive behavior is occurring.